KaanBurulday/UniversityTuitionPaymentV2/README.md

 consume it from the api or run the MessageQueueSender project.
 <br>
 I hope that you wouldn't have any problems, if you do feel free to get in touch with me!

+<h3>Endnote</h3>
+Hello, soryy for the late upload to github I have noticed that the messagequeue sender and receiver were not included, fixed them so that by starting the project via solution, you may be able to run them both.